Close

 How To Prepare

 Melt the butter and add chopped onions and the leeks.
 Cook until tender for five minutes and keep stirring.
 Add chicken broth and potatoes now.
 Cook for another 20 minutes until the potatoes look tender.
 Set the flame to low and add half-and-half to the mixture.
 Keep cooking for another 15 minutes until the soup looks a little thick.
 Toss in the cheddar cheese, garlic powder, salt, and pepper in the soup and keep stirring.
-Cook for 5 more minutes until the cheese melts and remove the pan from the stove.
+Cook for 5 more minutes until the cheese melts, and remove the pan from the stove.
 Serve warm.

 Time Required

-20 minutes for prepping and 45 mins for cooking.
+20 minutes for prepping and 45 minutes for cooking.

 13. German Potato Salad

 Eggs and potatoes – the ultimate protein combo.
-Try out this recipe and your kids will feel the difference.
+Try out this recipe, and your kids will feel the difference.

 What You Will Require